enowars/enowars6-service-pixelspace/documentation/README.md

 The **Pixelspace-Service** uses object models defined in the `models.py`.
 This chapter will provide a basic overview about the object classes used within the **Pixelspace-Service**.

 #### Profile
 The `Profile`-model extends Django's default 'User' model from `django.contrib.auth.models`.
 Each *Pixelspace-User* will have exactly one `Profile` attached to itself.
 To model this behavior a `OneToOneField` is used.
 Furthermore, each user will have a `balance` associated with itself defined via the `Profile`.
 On creation each user will have a balance of 100 by default.
-Additionally each `Profile` has a `notes` and a `expiration_date` attribute.
-The notes attribute is used at the `notes` endpoint and serves as an option to write something down for later use.
-The `expiration_date` defines up from which point in time the aforementioned cronjob is eligible to delete a user on its next cleanup run.
+Additionally, each `Profile` has a `notes` and an `expiration_date` attribute.
+The `notes` attribute is used at the `notes` endpoint and serves as an option to write down information for later use.
+The `expiration_date` defines from which point in time the aforementioned cronjob is eligible to delete a user on its next cleanup run.

 #### ShopItem
 The `shopItem`-model serves as a private buffer object, before enlisting in the shop of the **Pixelspace-Service**.
 A user has the ability to create a new `shopItem` through the `new_item` endpoint, when authenticated.
 Here, the user needs to specify a name and select two upload files: the `license` and `data`.
-Whilst the `license` has to be a a plain text file format (i.e. txt), the `data`s filetype must be one of the following: jpg, bmp, tga or png.
+Whilst the `license` has to be a plain text file format (i.e. txt), the `data`s filetype must be one of the following: jpg, bmp, tga or png.
 Furthermore, the `license` **and** `data` must be smaller than 1000 bytes in order to be valid.

 #### ShopListing
 Since the `shopItem`-model is only privately accessible, the `shopListing`-model serves as its public counterpart.
 A user can enlist each of her previously created `shopitem`s exactly once.
 Therefore, a `description` and the `price` have to be defined.
 This can be accessed via the `user_items/enlist/<item_id>` endpoint.

 #### Buyers
 The `Buyers`-model acts as a container.
-Each `Buyers`-object has three attributes, namely: `user`, `item`, `data`.
+Each `Buyers`-object has three attributes, namely: `user`, `item` and `data`.
 When a user decides to purchase an item a new `Buyers`-object is created.
-Obviously the `user` will be filled with a reference to the user that bought the specified item, while the `item` will be filled with a reference to the `shopItem` referenced via the `shopListing.item` attribute of the purchased item.
+Obviously, the `user` will be filled with a reference to the user that bought the specified item, while the `item` will be filled with a reference to the `shopItem` referenced via the `shopListing.item` attribute of the purchased item.
 The `date` will be filled with the date information of the point in time the purchase was made.
 The creation of a `Buyers` instance can be found in chapter **3.2** .

 #### Comment
-Once a user purchased an item, he or she can leave a review.
+Once a user purchased an item, she can leave a review.
 These reviews can be made via the `user_items/review/<item_id>` and will be visible at the `shop/item/<item_id>` endpoint.
-The `user` and `item` attribute of the `Comment`-obejct are set identically as in the `Buyers`-model.
+The `user` and `item` attribute of the `Comment`-obejct are set identically to the `Buyers`-model.
 Furthermore, a review *must* contain a rating (`comment.stars`) with an integer value between 0 and 5.
-Additionally a review text must be provided with a maximum length of 200 characters.
-On creation of a `Comment` instance the `date` of creation will be set (again similar to  the `Buyers`-model).
+Additionally, a review text must be provided with a maximum length of 200 characters.
+On creation of a `Comment` instance, the `date` of creation will be set (again similar to  the `Buyers`-model).

 ## 3. Vulnerability (Unicode Case Collision)
 A unicode-case (mapping) collision appears when unicode and utf-8 encoded data is mixed and not handled properly.
 This can only occour to single byte characters.